 With dazzling visuals and innovative design set against an original music score, including a new orchestral piece, explore the stunning autumn woodland setting of Faskally Wood near Pitlochry.
 Using the forest as a natural backdrop, you will experience a lighting show that is, quite simply, out of this world.

-The Enchanted Forest is renowned to be Scotland's premier sound and light experience and attracted over 62,000 visitors in 2015.
+The Enchanted Forest is renowned for being Scotland's premier sound and light experience and attracted over 62,000 visitors in 2015.

 The event has swept the board in recent years at a number of prestigious award ceremonies including the coveted Scottish Rural Award for Tourism & Hospitality in 2016, Scottish Thistle Award for Best event in 2015, the Event Management Grand Prix, and Best Cultural Event at the Scottish Event Awards.

-If you caught this year's Edinburgh Festival opening ceremony, you'll have got a taster of another of Scotland's favourite annual spectacles: The Enchanted Forest.
-Perthshire's multi-award-winning sound and light show in the woods is set to shimmer this October with its most ambitious display to date.
-Among the creative talent working to develop the 2016 show is 59 Productions, the team behind the Standard Life Opening Event: Deep Time, which launched this year's Edinburgh International Festival.
+Perthshire's multi-award-winning sound and light show in the woods is set to SHIMMER this October with its most ambitious display to date.
+Among the creative talent is 59 Productions, the team behind the Standard Life Opening Event: Deep Time, which launched this year's Edinburgh International Festival.
 The spectacular public artwork saw Edinburgh Castle and Castle Rock transformed into a vast canvas for digitally animated projections inspired by the city's past and set to a specially compiled soundtrack by rock band Mogwai.

-While the precise details of this year's show, SHIMMER, are still under wraps, (it would be wrong to tell you absolutely everything!) visitors can expect a host of new creative talent and shimmering displays including a larger-than-life character and a walk-through ‘wall' of light.
+Now in its 15th year, The Enchanted Forest sound and light show at Faskally Wood, Pitlochry prides itself on raising the creative bar with a changing theme each year.
+While the details of this year's show, SHIMMER, are still under wraps, visitors can expect a host of new creative talent and shimmering displays including a larger-than-life character and a walk-through ‘wall' of light.

 Also involved in this year's Enchanted Forest are digital artists Squidsoup, who are building an immersive, walk-through light installation that builds on previous works they have exhibited around the world.
 "My background is in digital media but I've always been frustrated by the screen and the fact that you can't go in there and touch anything," explained Anthony Rowe, founder and creative director of Squidsoup.

-This year's Enchanted Forest is led by the multi-award-winning creative team of Derek Allan as producer and creative director, Kate Bonney and Simon Hayes as lighting designers, and RJ McConnell and Jon Beales providing sound design and composition.
+This year's Enchanted Forest event, which runs from Thursday 29th September to Friday 30th October, is led by the multi-award-winning creative team of Derek Allan as producer and creative director, Kate Bonney and Simon Hayes as lighting designers, and RJ McConnell and Jon Beales providing sound design and composition.
+Last year the show attracted a record 62,000 visitors and smashed box office records.
+This year, more than 65,000 tickets went on sale.
+Organisers The Enchanted Forest Community Trust are advising customers to book early to avoid disappointment.